 And all these new objects are what got Pluto into trouble, says Guy Consolmagno.
 He’s an astronomer at the Vatican Observatory and past president of the IAU commission on planets and moons.

 Hubble Space Telescope took this image of the far-away dwarf planet, Pluto (lower left), and its moon, Charon.
-Pluto was discovered in 1930, but Charon wasn't detected until 1978.
+Pluto was discovered in 1930, but Charon wasn’t detected until 1978.
 That is because Pluto and its moon are so close to each other that the two tend to blur together when viewed through ground-based telescopes.

 |R. Albrecht, ESA/ESO Space Telescope European Coordinating Facility, NASA|